St. Louis Mills

-St. Louis Mills, also known as St. Louis Outlet Mall, was a shopping mall in Hazelwood, Missouri, a suburb of St. Louis, Missouri, United States.
-Opened in 2003, the mall struggled with tenancy for many years before closing in 2019.
-The first redevelopment effort, a sports complex called the Powerplex STL, operated from 2019 to 2023.
-It was then redeveloped into the Hazelwood Business Park.
+St. Louis Mills, also known as St. Louis Outlet Mall, was a super-regional shopping mall in Hazelwood, Missouri, United States, a suburb of St. Louis.
+Primarily developed by Mills Corporation, the mall struggled with tenancy and maintenance issues for many years before closing in 2019.
+The first redevelopment effort, a sports complex called the POWERplex STL, operated from 2019 to 2023.
+The building's interior was gutted in 2023 and redeveloped into the Hazelwood Business Park, an industrial warehouse and office building.